-Our values underpin how the Girls’ Schools Association interacts with our members and their schools, our stakeholders and the wider community.
+Our mission and values underpin how the Girls’ Schools Association interacts with our members and their schools, our stakeholders and the wider community.
 They also reflect the values of GSA members’ schools.

 We value the rights and freedoms of families to make choices about the education of their children.

-Like other independent schools, GSA schools are directly responsible to you, the parent.
+Like other independent schools, GSA schools are directly responsible to parents.
 This means they are free to: focus on your child and provide her with an education best suited to her needs; allocate resources as they see fit to meet the needs of pupils most effectively; and be innovative in their choice of curriculum, exams and the very best teachers.